JS Kabylie: JSM Béjaïa

 Midfielder Saad Tedjar of JS Kabylie, playing the ball, during the Derby de la Kabylie of 27 February 2010, in championship, at the 1 November 1954 Stadium of Tizi Ouzou.

-JS Kabylie faces JSM Béjaïa, in a very popular derby in the Kabylia region.
+JS Kabylie faces JSM Béjaïa, in a well attended derby in the Kabylia region.

-Before the 1998–99 season, the Kabylia region was only represented by JS Kabylie in the elite, asserting itself as the best club in the country both at national and African level.
+Before the 1998–99 season, the Kabylia region was only represented by JS Kabylie in the elite football level, asserting itself as the best club in the country both at national and continental African level.
 The number of her fans numbered in the thousands, all of Kabylia found themselves in her and remained proud to be part of this region.
 The prestige of The Canaries (nickname of the JSK) did not come simply from its exceptional records; in fact it must be understood above all that this club played a political role in the defense of Kabyle cultural identity.
 She is considered the standard-bearer of the politico-cultural ideas of the Kabylia region.
 When the JSMB reaches the first division in 1998–99, the cards are redistributed for the region of Kabylia alone where the meetings between the two clubs sometimes offer matches of rare intensity.
 During the 1998–99 season, the first leg ended in favor of the JSK with a score of 3 to 2, in the return leg the JSMB won 1 to 0.

 The JSMB now plays in the Algerian Third Division since the 2022–23 season.
 The last confrontation between the JSK and the JSMB in Ligue 1 dates from the 2013–14 season where the first leg ended in favor of the JSK with a score of 1 to 0, in Tizi Ouzou, in the return leg the JSMB won 2 to 1, in Béjaïa.